alinex/node-report/README.md

 Internally this works with a markdown syntax which has a limited number of possibilities but is easy to transform in nearly any other format.
 If you know markdown you will find the possibilities here enormous.

+The html export can also be optimized for email using `ìnlineCss` option.
+With this the styles from the head section will moved into the document because webmail client will remove the head section completely.

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).